ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of rain showers between 11am and 1pm, then a chance of showers and thunderstorms.
-Mostly sunny, with a high near
+         <h3>Today</h3>A chance of rain showers before 1pm, then a chance of showers and thunderstorms.
+Mostly sunny, with a high near 78.
+South
-         78. South wind around 3 mph.
+         wind around 3 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">